ulrich-barnstedt/brainfuck.lol/readme.md

-#### NOTE: This code requires lci future branch to run
-#### NOTE: LOLCODE does NOT SUPPORT converting character codes therefore inputs and outputs are numbers only, inputing other values than number will break everything.
+#### NOTE: This code requires the future branch of `lci` to run.
+LOLCODE does NOT SUPPORT converting character codes therefore inputs and outputs are numbers only, inputing other values than number will break everything.

 ## Brainfuck.lol
 A complete brainfuck interepreter written in LOLCODE, with support for all standard brainfuck operations.
-`source.bf` contains an example program which will print out "Hello World!" in ascii codes.
+`example.bf` contains an example program which will print out "Hello World!" in ascii codes when run.

 ### Usage